RML-RAD space radiation monitor is a low-resource and high-performance instrumentation designed

 for space weather real-time monitoring purposes in accordance with related requirements of the

 European Space Agency (ESA) utilising a silicon detector telescope system, called RADTEL.
 The instrument is capable to measure the energy distribution and flux dynamics of protons, electrons and heavy ions.
-The instrument planned to be demonstrated on a dedicated SmallSat mission within the
+The instrument is planned to be demonstrated on a dedicated SmallSat mission within the

 CubeSat missions by fitting into 0.6-1.0U CubeSat volume and requiring extremely low resources